BillyDM/vitalium-verb/README.md

 On macOS you may need to [disable Gatekeeper](https://disable-gatekeeper.github.io/) as Apple has recently made it more difficult to run unsigned code on macOS.

 [Vitalium]: https://github.com/DISTRHO/DISTRHO-Ports/tree/5c55f9445ee6ff75d53c7f8601fc341d200aa4a0/ports-juce6.0/vitalium

+## Technical Reading

+For those interested in my experience porting this plugin to Rust, I wrote a blogpost titled [Porting a Reverb](https://billydm.github.io/blog/porting-a-reverb/).